tutanck/Ariana/README.md

       );
 ```

-5. Acces a grand parent callbacks by using the wrapper's 'parent' getter.
+5. Acces a grand parent callbacks by using the wrapper's 'parent' getter:

 ```JavaScript
 <button onClick={() => {